-The Float Table takes Humanscale's design principles and applies it to the larger arena of stand up desks.
+The Float Table takes Humanscale’s design principles and applies it to the larger arena of stand-up desks.
 The base is thin and sleek, made from steel and aluminum.
-Its table top is a basic affair with a thin beveled edge that makes it easier to grip the height-adjustment paddle.
+Its tabletop is a basic high-pressure laminate (HPL) affair with a thin beveled edge that makes it easier to grip the height adjustment paddle.

 Glide Your Desk to Standing Height

-Once you've finished putting your Float stand up desk together, the next step is to tune the counterbalance system to the right tension.
-To do this, set up your workstation as normal—placing your monitors, computer, and whatever else you need on top of your desk.
-Turn the tension crank until you're able to lift and lower the desktop easily with one hand.
+Once you’ve finished putting your Float standing desk together, the next step is to tune the counterbalance system to the right tension.
+To do this, set up your workstation as normal — placing your monitors, computer, and whatever else you need on top of your desk.
+Turn the tension crank until you’re able to lift and lower the desktop easily with one hand.
 Once set, you will only need to readjust the tension if you add or subtract a significant amount of weight.
-Humanscale offers both removable and mounted crank versions of the Float Table (the mounted option costs $80 more but we highly recommend as it is far, far easier to use).
+Humanscale offers both removable and mounted crank versions of the Float Table (the mounted option costs $80 more, but we highly recommend as it is far, far easier to use).

 The Float Table glides up and down smoothly, without any of the coffee sloshing you get from trying to rapidly adjust a crank desk.
-It's also a quiet affair, without any of the noise that comes from grinding gears.
-It has a relatively low adjustment range of about 28" - 48" which, while within the ANSI/BIFMA standard for adjustable height desks, may not be suitable for taller users of around 6'2" or higher, or of average-height users on a treadmill.
-Many desk manufacturers are already seeing the value of exceeding the ANSI/BIFMA standard, and desks like the Elite, Everest, Uptown, and Olympus can reach heights up to 54".
-So we're a little disappointed at the Float's rather banal height range.
+It’s also a quiet affair, without any of the noise that comes from grinding gears.
+It has a relatively low adjustment range of about 27-47″ which, while within the ANSI/BIFMA standard for adjustable-height desks, may not be suitable for taller users of around 6-foot-2 or taller, or of average-height users on an office treadmill.
+Many desk manufacturers are already seeing the value of exceeding the ANSI/BIFMA standard, and desks like the iMovR Energize XT and Lander can reach up to 55″ with their leg extension options.
+So we’re a little disappointed at the Float’s rather banal height range.

-Also disappointing is the exceedingly low weight capacity of 130 lbs.
-We're used to seeing crank and electric-operated desks that can lift upwards of 400 lbs., and the Float seems like a weakling by comparison.
-That kind of lifting deficiency is to be expected with a counterbalance system, so it's the price you pay for this gliding table—well, that and $1,499.
+Also disappointing is the exceedingly low weight capacity of 130 pounds.
+We’re used to seeing crank and electric-operated desks that can lift upwards of 350 pounds, and the Float seems like a weakling by comparison.
+That kind of lifting deficiency is to be expected with a counterbalance system, so it’s the price you pay for this gliding table — well, that and $1,635.

 Solid Design, Modern Aesthetic

 Function comes first, but form isn’t far behind.
 The Float Table’s polished aluminum and steel body would do any office proud.
-Humanscale offers five colors for table top finish, which all speak to their modern aesthetic.
-Select from White, Gray, Platinum, Tan, or Black.
-A range of desktop size options are also available, between 48" and 72" in width and 24" and 30" in depth.
-The Float Table contends well with the other most-popular desk in those environments - the ThermoDesk Elite - although the base legs cannot spread wide enough to accommodate both a treadmill and chair.
-Because of that, the Float Table can't be used as a true sit-stand-walk desk.
+Humanscale offers five laminate colors for tabletop finish, which all speak to their modern aesthetic.
+Select from white, gray, platinum, tan, or black.
+A range of desktop size options are also available, between 48″ and 72″ in width and 24″ and 30″ in depth.

 A Few Bumps in the Road

 The Humanscale Float Table looks great on paper, and the first time we tried one at a trade show was magical.
 Which was why we were disappointed when some forensic analysis of customer comments online informed us that units were arriving damaged due to shoddy packaging.
-But, we really liked the concept of the Float, and there really is something magical about them once they're set up and working properly.
-So we kept an eye on the product to see if Humanscale could turn things around.
+But, we really liked the concept of the Float, and there really is something magical about them once they’re set up and working properly.
+Those problems were all reported in 2013/2014, but not recently.
+We kept a closereye on the product to see if Humanscale could turn things around.
 After some careful review of the evidence, we can once again highly recommend the Float Table to our readers.
-Humanscale appears to have improved the manufacturing quality control and delivery process of this adjustable height desk, bringing it in line with Humanscale's otherwise stellar decades-long reputation for quality and service.
+Humanscale appears to have improved the manufacturing quality control and delivery process of this adjustable-height desk, bringing it in line with Humanscale’s otherwise stellar decades-long reputation for quality and service.